Realpolitik (game): Reception

 Mark Macagnone reviewed the game in the March–April 1991 issue of Paper Mayhem.
-He rated it a 4 of 5 stars for Activity Between Players and Complexity, 3–4 for the Rulebook, 4.5 for Playability, 5 for Gamemaster Response and Fun Index, and an overall rating of 5 stars.
-Chris Daley reviewed the game in a November–December 1993 issue of Flagship.
-He noted ease of play and the moderator as positives.
-Negatives included the air system, lack of unit character and the need for diplomacy, challenges with the program, and issues with overseas movement which isolated Australia in the game.
+He rated it 4 out of 5 stars for Activity Between Players and Complexity, 3.5 for the Rulebook, 4.5 for Playability, 5 for Gamemaster Response and Fun Index, and an overall rating of 5 stars.
+Chris Daley reviewed the game in the November–December 1993 issue of Flagship.
+He noted ease of play and gamemaster response as positives.
+Negatives included the air system, lack of unit character, and the need for diplomacy, challenges with the program, and issues with overseas movement which isolated Australia in the game.
 The game was rated at No. 28 of 82 games in the September–October 1991 issue of Paper Mayhem.